Najoj/programming-haskell/chapter-07/exercises.md

     -- Answer goes here
     ```

 7. Modify the binary string transmission errors using the concept of parity bits.
-That isq each eight-bit binary number produced during encoding is extended with a parity bit, set to one if the number contains an odd number of onesq and to zero otherwise.
-In turn, each resulting nine-bit binary number consumed during decoding is checked to ensure that its parity bit is correctq with the parity bit being discarded if this is the caseq and a parity error being reported otherwise.
+That is, each eight-bit binary number produced during encoding is extended with a parity bit, set to one if the number contains an odd number of ones, and to zero otherwise.
+In turn, each resulting nine-bit binary number consumed during decoding is checked to ensure that its parity bit is correct, with the parity bit being discarded if this is the case, and a parity error being reported otherwise.

 Hint: the library function `error :: String -> a` displays the given sting as an error message and terminates the programQ the polymorphic result type ensures that `error` can be used in any context.